AlphaSap/Slapbot-stewie/README.md

 ## Where can I find it?
 Either by joining [FTHL](https://discord.gg/x5jKUVkMWm) or by inviting the bot to your own server

-## When will it be public?

-As of right now I have no plans to make the project open source.
-It will stay a close project for some time before I figure out what to do!?

 ## What technology does SlapBot uses?
 Slapbot always uses the latest public release of [javacord](https://javacord.org/), development may use Snapshot version of javacord for testing, but it's not recommenced to use the dev branch to